andreaskaempf/adventofcode2021/README.md

 This repository contains my entries for the Advent of Code 2021.

-* **Day 1** (C, Python): Count number of increases in a text file of lines
+* **Day 1** (C, Python): Count number of increases in a text file of lines (easy)
-* **Day 2** (Go, Python): Process the state of a submarine by interpreting instructions "forward", "up", "down", etc.
+* **Day 2** (Go, Python): Process the state of a submarine by interpreting instructions "forward", "up", "down", etc. (easy)
-* **Day 3** (Julia, Python): Read list of binary numbers to establish codes based on column-wise bit frequency
+* **Day 3** (Julia, Python): Read list of binary numbers to establish codes based on column-wise bit frequency (easy)
-* **Day 4** (Go): Simulate game of bingo, by applying list of called numbers until first board wins (for part 2, also find the last board that wins)
+* **Day 4** (Go): Simulate game of bingo, by applying list of called numbers until first board wins (for part 2, also find the last board that wins -- easy)
-* **Day 5** (Go): Trace lines on a grid, given starting and ending coordinates of each line, and count up where 2 or more lines cross (part 1 only includes horizontal and vertical lines, part 2 diagonal as well).
+* **Day 5** (Go): Trace lines on a grid, given starting and ending coordinates of each line, and count up where 2 or more lines cross (part 1 only includes horizontal and vertical lines, part 2 diagonal as well -- easy).
-* **Day 6** (Python, Go): Simulate growth of a population of "lanternfish", tricky because performance crawls if you try to simulate individual creatures (used dictionary/array of fish by age for speed).
+* **Day 6** (Python, Go): Simulate growth of a population of "lanternfish", tricky because performance crawls if you try to simulate individual creatures (used dictionary/array of fish by age for speed -- medium).
-* **Day 7** (Julia): Find target position that minimizes fuel use for a population of crabs that need to move there, under different assumptions about fuel use per each crab's distance moved (optimization problem, but used brute force).
+* **Day 7** (Julia): Find target position that minimizes fuel use for a population of crabs that need to move there, under different assumptions about fuel use per each crab's distance moved (optimization problem, but used brute force -- easy).
+* **Day 8** (Julia): Decipher scrambled digits on a digital display (very hard, failed using logic so solved using brute force)

 To compile and run a Go program
 * Change into the directory with the program